- What is an Internship?

 What is an Internship?

-The NDSU Career Center defines internships as career-related, paid work experiences taken for academic credit.
+The NDSU Career Center defines internships as career-related, paid (or unpaid) work experiences taken for academic credit.
 Employers hire internship students to achieve company goals by providing work opportunities to students who apply current skills to the position that is offered.

 What are the benefits of hosting an internship student?